Animal House: Plot

-Undeterred, the Deltas organize a toga party and recruit Pinto and Flounder to shoplift from a supermarket as a fraternity prank.
-At the market, Pinto meets a young cashier named Clorette and invites her to the party, while Otter flirts with an older woman, who turns out to be Dean Wormer's alcoholic wife Marion.
+Undeterred by Wormer's threats, the Deltas organize a toga party and recruit Pinto and Flounder to shoplift from a supermarket as a fraternity prank.
+At the market, Pinto meets a young cashier named Clorette, the daughter of Mayor DePasto, unbeknownst to Larry, and invites her to the party, while Otter flirts with an older woman, who turns out to be Dean Wormer's alcoholic wife Marion.
 During the toga party, at which Otis Day and the Knights perform, Otter seduces Marion, while Pinto and Clorette make out until she passes out, drunk.
-Pinto resists the temptation to rape her while she is unconscious and instead delivers her home in a shopping cart.
-He later discovers that she is the 13-year-old daughter of Carmine DePasto, the corrupt mayor of the city of Faber.
+Pinto resists the temptation to "take advantage" of her while she is unconscious and instead delivers her home in a shopping cart.
+He later discovers that she is only 13 years old.

 Wormer organizes a kangaroo court led by the Omegas, which revokes the Deltas' charter and confiscates the contents of their house.
-Otter, Boon, Pinto, and Flounder take a road trip in a Lincoln Continental Flounder has borrowed from his older brother, Fred.
+Otter, Boon, Pinto, and Flounder take a road trip in a Lincoln Continental Flounder has borrowed from Fred.
 After reading about the recent death of a student at a nearby all-female college, Otter poses as her fiancé in order to find dates for himself and the others.
 The ruse works and the Deltas, along with their dates, stop at a club where Otis Day and the Knights are performing, unaware that the clientele is exclusively African-American.
-Some of the patrons intimidate the Deltas into abandoning their dates and fleeing the club, damaging both their car and several others in the parking lot.
+As Boon and his date, Shelly were hitting it off, some of the patrons intimidate the other Deltas into abandoning their dates and fleeing the club, damaging both Fred's car and several others in the parking lot.

 The next morning, Boon discovers Katy has spent the night with English professor Dave Jennings.
-Babs Jansen, herself in love with Marmalard, informs him that Mandy and Otter have been having an affair; Marmalard has Babs lure Otter to a motel where the Omegas ambush and assault him.
+Babs Jansen, herself in love with Marmalard, informs him that Mandy and Otter have been having an affair; Marmalard has Babs lure Otter to a motel where he, Niedermeyers, and some other Omega boys ambush and assault him.
 Due to the Deltas' low midterm grades, Wormer expels them all from Faber and gleefully tells them he has notified their local draft boards that they are now all eligible for military service.

 The Deltas initially concede defeat until Bluto rallies the fraternity to seek revenge during the annual Homecoming parade.
 D-Day converts the heavily damaged Lincoln into an armored vehicle, which the Deltas conceal inside a cake-shaped breakaway parade float.
-The Deltas wreak havoc during the parade and crash into the reviewing stand, toppling the Wormers and DePasto.
+The Deltas wreak havoc during the parade and crash into the reviewing stand, toppling the Wormers and DePasto while also causing damage to DePasto's car dealership.
 As Hoover asks the Dean for another chance, an epilogue amidst the chaos reveals the fates of the characters: